dimagi/commcare-hq/DEV_SETUP.md

 python manage.py runserver_plus
 ```

 Then you need to have formplayer running.
-There are a few options as described below.

-##### Running Formplayer in Docker

-Please refer to FormPlayer's install instructions under "[Running in Docker](https://github.com/dimagi/formplayer#running-in-docker)".

-If you are on Mac, don't bother trying to run this in Docker.
-There seems to be some kind of bug.
-Instead, try running formplayer from a .jar file

-##### Running formplayer.jar

 Prerequisites:
 + Install Java (left as an exercise for the reader)